 Content security and piracy

 When you upload a file to a Teachable course, you have the option to enable or disable that file for student downloading.
-If you do not want students to be able to download your content onto their computers or devices, you can turn off the Enable Download toggle for each file within your lectures.
-This way students will only be able to view your lecture content within Teachable.
+If you do not want students to be able to download your content onto their computers or devices, you can turn off the Show download link toggle for each file within your lessons.
+This way students will only be able to view your lesson content within Teachable.

-Users will only be able to access and view your course content if they enroll in the course, unless you have the lecture set to free preview.
-Free previews are available to all visitors.
-If a lecture is set to free preview, lecture comments will also be publicly available.
+Users will only be able to access and view your course content if they enroll in the course, unless you have the lesson set to public preview.
+Public previews are available to all visitors.
+If a lesson is set to free preview, course comments will also be publicly available.

 Videos you add to your school are protected with enhanced piracy protection.
-This includes blocking downloads by right-clicking content, as well as preventing third-party plugins (like tubedigger and video download helper) from exporting the videos from your school.
+This includes blocking downloads by right-clicking content, as well as blocking popular third-party plugins (like HLS Downloader, SparkC, etc.) from exporting the videos from your school.
 Additionally, these video files are not crawled by search engines.

 NOTE: Crawling is when a search engine, such as Google, discovers new content on the web.
 If a file is not crawled, it should not display in search engine results.